 If there is one thing this movie taught everyone, it is that you don’t ever kill someone’s dog.
-John Wick is a retired hitman, who seeks vengeance after the mobster’s son and the cronies for killing his dog that his deceased wife arranged for him to have and stealing his car.
+John Wick is a retired hitman, who seeks vengeance after the mobster’s son and the cronies for killing his dog which his deceased wife arranged for him to have, and stealing his car.

 Drawing on anime and martial artists, the film uses gun fu techniques in its cinematography.
 This was before Black Widow ever arrived on the scene with her guns and martial arts combo.
 There are plenty of hand-to-hand combat scenes that blend smoothly into a gunfight.

 After the initial robbery and death of his dog, Wicks still has henchmen after him.
 Using complex techniques to disarm and choke his opponents, as well as blend into the shadows, Wick eventually takes down the henchmen without any injury.